openshift/microshift/docs/rhel4edge_iso.md

           included in the image (default: none) -embed_containers
-          Embed the MicroShift container dependencies in the image -ostree_server_name name_or_ip
+          Embed the MicroShift container dependencies in the image -ostree_server_url URL
-          Name or IP address and optionally port of the ostree server (default: 127.0.0.1:8080) -lvm_sysroot_size num_in_MB
+          URL of the ostree server (default: http://127.0.0.1:8085/repo) -build_edge_commit
+          Build edge commit archive instead of an ISO image.
+The archive contents can be used for serving ostree updates.
+  -lvm_sysroot_size num_in_MB
           Size of the system root LVM partition.
 The remaining disk space will be allocated for data (default: 10240)